Premarin Vaginal Cream

 Do not use Premarin Vaginal Cream if you are pregnant.

-You should not use Premarin Vaginal Cream if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you have major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.
+You should not use Premarin Vaginal Cream if you have: undiagnosed vaginal bleeding, liver disease, a bleeding disorder, if you will be having major surgery, or if you have ever had a heart attack, a stroke, a blood clot, or cancer of the breast, uterus/cervix, or vagina.

 Use Premarin Vaginal may increase your risk of developing a condition that may lead to uterine cancer.
 Report any unusual vaginal bleeding right away.